wmjordan/Codist/README.md

 # Codist
 *Codist* is a visual studio extension which strives to provide better coding experience for C# programmers.
 It features:
-* Advanced syntax highlighting
+* Advanced syntax highlight with comment tagger
-* Super Quick Info
+* Super Quick Info with *Click and Go* to source code
-* C# comment tagger
 * Scrollbar markers
-* Increased margin between lines
+* Extra margin between lines
-*
   ![Feature overview](doc/preview.png)

 # Features and screenshots

 ## Advanced C# syntax highlight
-* The advanced syntax highlight function highlight every aspect of C# language elements with various styles and font settings, changing font style sizes, changing background and foreground colors, making text semitransparent.
+* The advanced syntax highlight function highlights every aspect of C# language elements with various styles and font settings, changing font style sizes, changing background and foreground colors, making text semitransparent.

   **NOTE**: To quickly get started with advanced syntax highlight, click the *Load...* button in the *options* dialog, select *Light theme* or *Dark theme* from the pop-up menu to see them in effect.
 Don't forget to click the *OK* button to confirm the change.